The Original Beatle Cassettes (1968-69)

 1976/77 saw the introduction of 'full height' inlay covers which sometimes resulted in the loss of the left and right edges of the original artwork (as was the case with the 1979 UK cassette release of the American compilation Hey Jude) or the need to fill the space above/below with something in harmony with the look of the vinyl cover (as illustrated left by the 1980 compilation The Beatles Ballads).

 No standard 1960's Beatles album was issued 'full height' but a number of compilations were.
 These new designs still had a uniform look, in as much as the lettering on the spine and the basic layout of information was standard across all EMI cassettes.
-This style continued until the mid 1980's when inlays finally began to expand into full colour multiple-foldover designs that attempted to appear as striking and unique as their increasingly lavish vinyl counterparts.
+This style continued until the mid 1980's when inlays finally began to expand into full colour multiple-foldover designs that attempted to mimic their increasingly lavish vinyl counterparts.

 Compilations on Cassette 1977-1987